KasparEtter/ef1p/pages/email/email.md

   Its disadvantage is that not everyone supports this format and even if everyone did, the sender doesn't learn for which recipient the message couldn't be delivered if it was forwarded by an [alias address](#alias-address).
-  Since automatic responses don't include the headers of the original message, this cannot be recovered from the [trace information](#trace-information).
+  Since non-delivery reports include the header fields of the original message, this could be recovered from the [trace information](#trace-information).
 - [**Variable envelope return path (VERP)**](https://en.wikipedia.org/wiki/Variable_envelope_return_path):
   Since the `MAIL` `FROM` address of the envelope can be [different](#diverging-envelope-example) from the `From` address of the message, it can encode the recipient's address.